 Employ the Spill Contingency Plan;

-Report the incident immediately via the NT-NU 24-Hour Spill Report Line (867) 920-8130 and to the Inspector at (867) 975-4295; and
+Report the incident immediately via the NT-NU 24-Hour Spill Report Line (867) 920-8130 and to the Inspector; and

-For each spill occurrence, submit a detailed report to the Inspector, no later than thirty (30) days after initially reporting the event, which includes the amount and type of spilled product, the GPS location of the spill, and the measures taken to contain and clean up the spill site..
+For each spill occurrence, submit a detailed report to the Inspector, no later than thirty (30) days after initially reporting the event, which includes the amount and type of spilled product, the GPS location of the spill, and the measures taken to contain and clean up the spill site.

+For greater clarity, volumes above the amounts listed in the Nunavut Spill Reporting Regulation are considered “significant”.

 The Licensee shall, in addition to Part H, Item 9, regardless of the quantity of release of a harmful substance, report to the NT-NU 24-Hour Spill Report Line if the release is near or into a Water body.

-The Licensee shall submit to the Board for review, at least sixty (60) days prior to operation of the Roberts Bay Discharge System, an addendum to the Spill Contingency Plan detailing spill prevention measures along the pipeline.

 PART I: CONDITIONS APPLYING TO GENERAL AND AQUATIC EFFECTS MONITORING

-The Licensee shall implement the Hope Bay Project Aquatic Effects Monitoring Plan (AEMP) as approved by the Board.
+The Licensee shall implement the Aquatic Effects Monitoring Plan (AEMP).

 The Licensee shall install and maintain flow meters or other such devices, or implement suitable methods required for the measuring of Water use and Effluent discharge volumes, to be operated and maintained to the satisfaction of an Inspector.

-The Licensee shall undertake the Monitoring Program provided in the Tables 1, 2, and 3 of Schedule I. The Licensee shall, in consultation with an Inspector, establish the locations and GPS coordinates for all Monitoring Program Stations.
+The Licensee shall undertake the Monitoring Program provided in the Tables 1, 2, and 3 of Schedule I. The Licensee shall, in consultation with an Inspector, establish the locations and GPS coordinates for all Monitoring Program stations.

-The Licensee shall install and maintain signs that identify Monitoring Program Stations.
+The Licensee shall install and maintain signs that identify Monitoring Program stations.
 The signs shall be posted in English, Inuktitut and French.

-The Licensee shall measure and record the following on a Monthly basis in cubic metres or as otherwise stated:
+Unless otherwise approved by the Board, the Licensee shall measure and record the following on a Monthly basis in cubic metres or as otherwise stated:

-The volume of fresh Water obtained from Windy Lake for domestic use;

-The volume of fresh Water obtained from Doris Lake for process water and otheruses;
+The volume and use of fresh Water obtained from Doris Lake, Windy Lake, and Patch Lake;

-The volume of reclaim water obtained from Tailings Impoundment Area for process water;
+The volume of Reclaim Water obtained from Tailings Impoundment Area for process water;

-Tonnes of Waste Rock stored on the Temporary Waste Rock Pad and at other locations approved by the Board in writing, during Construction, Operations and Closure.;
+Tonnes of Waste Rock stored on the Temporary Waste Rock Pad and at other locations approved by the Board in writing, during Construction, Operations and Closure;

-Tonnes of Waste rock returned underground on a monthly basis during Construction, Operation and Closure; and
+Tonnes of Waste Rock returned underground on a monthly basis during Construction, Operation and Closure; and

 The volume of sewage sludge removed from the Wastewater Treatment Plant and the locations or method of sewage sludge disposal during Construction, Operation and Closure;